-Subystem Distribution of remaining National rules and acceptable national means of compliance Examination of national rules and acceptable national means of compliance leading to a negative assessment Agency assessment status rules • OPE Other rules not coverd by the TSI-OPE (e.g. potential area for national rules-local operational rule-TSI) Bulgaria indicates that a risk assessment has been done by the IM and that the outcome would impose an increasing risk if the rule would be whitdrawed.
-Agency: The rules for train composition are well described under part 4.2.2.5.2 in the TSI-OPE, it is clearly stated that the railway undertaking is responsible for ensuring the train composition and it is up to the railway undertaking to implement this in their own safety management system.
-Furthermore, the RID requirements are not prescriptive, instead the operational risks must be ensured through the SMS of the RU Not accepted National Rule should be repealed
+Subystem Distribution of remaining rules National rules and acceptable national means of compliance Examination of national rules and acceptable national means of compliance leading to a negative assessment Agency assessment status OPE coverd by the TSI-OPE (e.g. potential area 4.2.2.5.2 Train composition: the railway undertaking is responsible for ensuring that all vehicles composing the train including their load are technically fit for the journey to be undertaken and remains so throughout the journey. ,